Henrik Visnapuu: Life

-With the approaching Soviet occupation of Estonia and the return of the Red Army, Henrik Visnapuu fled to Germany in 1944 and in 1949 moved to the United States, where he died on Long Island, New York.
+With the approaching Soviet occupation of Estonia and the return of the Red Army, Henrik Visnapuu fled to Germany in 1944 and in 1949 moved to the United States, where he founded the New York Estonian Theater together with Kadi Taniloo in 1950.
+He died on Long Island, New York.

 Work

 Henrik Visnapuu first published his lyrical works in 1908.
 He was one of the most important Estonian poets in the 1920s and 1930s, until the end of Estonian independence and the return of the Soviet Russian regime, when he was forced to go into exile.
 Besides Marie Under, he was one of the most influential members of the literary group "Siuru" (founded in 1917), which was strongly influenced by Symbolism.
 Henrik Visnapuu's poems are mainly of the futuristic and expressionistic genre.

 Death

-Visnapuu died, aged 61, in Long Island, New York, United States.
+Visnapuu died, aged 61, in Port Jefferson, New York, United States.